Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 This also should help guide those who come after me.
 You can see the path that I took to end up where I currently am.

+### January 10th 2022

+I read and wrote notes for Chapter 34, Left- and right-handed spinor fields, of Mark Srednicki's "Quantum Field Theory."

 ### January 8th 2022

 I read and wrote notes for Chapter 33, Representations of the Lorentz Group, of Mark Srednicki's "Quantum Field Theory."